Ansari-Muskan01/PowerBI/Introduction.md

 Analysis: Compare the population of the three countries.<br>
 ↓<br>

-Insight: China has the highest population, followed by India, while the USA has a much lower population.<br>
+Insight: China has the highest population among the three countries, while the USA has the lowest..<br>
 ↓<br>

 Decision: An organization planning a new service can prioritize China and India because they have larger populations and potentially larger markets.<br>